grafana/agent/docs/sources/static/set-up/install/install-agent-docker.md

 ---
-title: Install Grafana Agent in static mode on Docker
+title: Run Grafana Agent in static mode in a Docker container
 menuTitle: Docker
 weight: 200
 aliases: